openvinotoolkit/openvino/src/plugins/intel_gpu/docs/dynamic_shape/dynamic_impl.md

 # Dynamic primitive impls

 * Unlike static impl, dynamic impl has no shape information before execution.
-The input shape is dependent with input layer's output shape or excution result value.
+The input shape is dependent with input layer's output shape or execution result value.
 To do handle this dynamic case, the shape agnostic kernel is used.

 * Kernels that support dynamic shapes must declare EnableDynamicShapesSupport() as supported key.